Software Engineering Minor - Curriculum

 This course introduces quantitative models and techniques of human-computer interface analysis, design and evaluation, which are relevant to the software engineering approach of software development.
 User-focused requirements engineering topics are also covered.
 Contemporary human computer interaction (HCI) techniques are surveyed, with a focus on when and where they are applicable in the software development process.
 Students will deliver usable software systems derived from an engineering approach to the application of scientific theory and modeling.
 Other topics may include usability evaluation design, methods of evaluation, data analysis, social and ethical impacts of usability, prototyping and tools.
 (Prerequisites: SWEN-262 or equivalent courses.
 Co-requisites: STAT-205 or STAT-145 or MATH-251 or equivalent courses.)
 Lec/Lab 3 (Fall, Spring).

 Emerging topics of relevance in software engineering design.
 (Prerequisites: SWEN-262 and (SWEN-220 or SWEN-344) or equivalent courses.)
 Lecture 3 (Fall, Spring).

 Real-Time and Embedded Systems

 This course provides a general introduction to real-time and embedded systems.
 It will introduce a representative family of microcontrollers and require students to program on these devices.
 Fundamental material on real-time operating systems, such as requirements specification, scheduling algorithms and priority inversion avoidance will be presented.
 The features of a commercial real-time operating system will be discussed and used for course projects.
-(Prerequisites: CMPE-240 or CSCI-251 or CMPE-380 or ((CPET-201 and CPET-202) or 0618-303) or equivalent course.)
+(Prerequisites: SWEN-340 or CMPE-240 or CSCI-251 or CMPE-380 or ((CPET-201 and CPET-202) or 0618-303) or equivalent course.)
 Lec/Lab 3 (Fall, Spring).